 Review this year's candidates nominated to the work of leadership as your Vestry.

 The Parish Voting List contains persons eligible to vote in the elections, according to our parish bylaws.
-To review this list, log in to our Parishioner Section and select Resources by clicking here.
-In an effort to increase voter turnout for this year's Vestry elections, we are offering voting on three Sundays (April 30, May 7, and May 14) and introducing online voting.
-Click here to vote online.
-Absentee ballots are available in the parish office until May 19.
-Election results will be announced at the Annual Meeting on Sunday, May 21.
+To review this list, click here.
+Voting takes place before and after services on Sundays, April 29, May 6, and 13, but you may vote online until May 18.
+Election results will be announced at the Annual Meeting on Sunday, May 20.